-Activities in the 110th Congress
+Activities in the 110th Congress and 111th Congress

 Congress is closely monitoring and overseeing federal and private sector efforts to ensure a digital transition that proceeds as smoothly as possible.
-Table 2 shows a listing of hearings held in the 110^{th} Congress on the DTV transition.
+Table 2 shows a listing of hearings held in the 110th Congress on the DTV transition.

 Date Committee Торіс March 28, 2007 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "The Status of the Digital Television Transition" July 26, 2007 Senate Committee on Commerce, Science and Transportation "Preparing Consumers for the Digital Television Transition" September 10, 2007 Senate Special Committee on Aging "Preparing for the Digital Television Transition: Will Seniors Be Left in the Dark?"
-October 17, 2007 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition - Part 2" October 17, 2007 Senate Committee on Commerce, Science and Transportation "The Digital Television Transition: Government and Industry Perspectives" October 31, 2007 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition - Part 3" February 13, 2008 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition - 370 Days and Counting" April 8, 2008 Senate Committee on Commerce, Science and Transportation "Oversight of the DTV Transition"
+October 17, 2007 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition- Part 2" October 17, 2007 Senate Committee on Commerce, Science and Transportation "The Digital Television Transition: Government and Industry Perspectives" October 31, 2007 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition- Part 3" February I3, 2008 House Committee on Energy and Commerce, Subcommittee on Telecommunications and the Internet "Status of the DTV Transition-370 Days and Counting" April 8, 2008 Senate Committee on Commerce, Science and Transportation "Oversight of the DTV Transition" May 7, 2008 House Committee on Small Business "The DTV Transition and Small Businesses: Small Firms Contributing to a Big Change"